 Required courses include The Christian Coach, Introduction to Evangelism, and Sports Ministry Internship.
 The sports ministry emphasis areas are Fitness/Wellness, Sports Programming, and Aquatic.

 Professor Ted Taylor (Ed.D.), who heads the sports ministry degree program, is known as a pioneer in the development of sports ministry degree programming.
 He has stated that he views a degree program as a ‘natural extension’ of the ‘morphing of sports with religion,” similar to the programs which led to the creation of ministry organizations like Athletes in Action and the Fellowship of Christian Athletes.

 Campbellsville University has consistently been ranked in the top 100 Best Colleges of South Regional Universities by U.S. News & World Report.
 Also, CU has been named a Five-Star Champions of Character Institution by the National Association of Intercollegiate Athletics (NAIA), and was named to the President’s Higher Education Community Service Honor Roll.

 Accreditation is through the Southern Association of Colleges and School Commission on Colleges.

 2. Azusa Pacific University (Azusa, CA) Go Cougars!

-The Sports Ministry degree at Azusa Pacific University is a concentration of the Christian Ministries major.
+The Sports Ministry degree at UC is a concentration of the Christian Ministries major.
 The program requires 57 units: 12 units from the undergraduate division core, 21 units from the practical theology department, 12 units from Christian ministries, and 12 units from the sports ministry concentration.